deptyped/telegram-file-proxy/README.md

 [![Docker Image Size (latest semver)](https://img.shields.io/docker/image-size/deptyped/telegram-file-proxy?logo=docker)](https://hub.docker.com/r/deptyped/telegram-file-proxy)

 ### Introduction

-Using this proxy you can provide files to users by `file_id` without exposing the bot's token.
+Using this proxy you can provide links to files to users by `file_id` without exposing the bot's token.
 Extremely useful for the WebApp feature to use files from Telegram in your web app.

 To get a link to a file, simply pass `file_id` of the file as the path: